 - Transitioning from agency to SaaS owner with Mike McDerment

 This covers just the tip of the podcasting iceberg, of course.
 There are thousands of other podcasts covering everything from inbound marketing to design and business operations.

-These 13 podcasts, however, offer agency founders a great deal of insight on building better agencies.
-Some are meant for solopreneurs, some for agencies with 100+ employees.
+These 13 podcasts, however, offer agency founders a great deal of insight into building better agencies.
+Some are meant for solopreneurs, and some are for agencies with 100+ employees.
 Regardless of your agency size or type, there is something you can learn from them.

 To unlock even more value from your agency, try switching to a management system that is designed specifically for agencies, like Workamajig.